Quickstart: Create an Azure Managed Instance for Apache Cassandra cluster using Azure CLI

 Connecting from an application

 As with CQLSH, connecting from an application using one of the supported Apache Cassandra client drivers requires SSL to be enabled, and certification verification to be disabled.
 See samples for connecting to Azure Managed Instance for Apache Cassandra using Java and .NET.
 For Java, we highly recommend enabling speculative execution policy.
 You can find a demo illustrating how this works and how to enable the policy here.

-Disabling certificate verification is recommended because certificate verification will not work unless you either store and validate against locally held copies of our certificates, or map I.P addresses of your cluster nodes to the appropriate domain.
-If you have an internal policy which mandates that you do SSL certificate verification for any application, you can facilitate this by either:
+Disabling certificate verification is recommended because certificate verification will not work unless you map I.P addresses of your cluster nodes to the appropriate domain.
+If you have an internal policy which mandates that you do SSL certificate verification for any application, you can facilitate this by adding entries like

 10.0.1.5 host1.managedcassandra.cosmos.azure.com in your hosts file for each node.
 If taking this approach, you would also need to add new entries whenever scaling up nodes.